Javascript Menu by Deluxe-Tree.com

 The suburban housing communities normally come with a clubhouse which features a pool, fitness center, and various other amenities.
 Unlike in some other countries like China, these houses and communities are NOT wholly owned by any entity.
 They are modelled after communities in the USA and many other countries whereby the plots of land are individually sold, the developer builds the clubhouse and amenities to increase the value of the land, and some juristic entity takes over and collects a small maintenance fee from the residents (in the case of rental properties, normally covered by the landlord, i.e., included within rent) to pay for security guards, gardeners, facility maintenance, etc. These gated communities usually run well, as is proven by the older ones, with few exceptions.

-Above photo: Sukhumvit residential district, sois 4 to 14.
+Photo above: Sukhumvit residential district, sois 4 to 14.

-Above photo: Sukhumvit residential district, sois 4 to 14, at night.
+Photo below: Sukhumvit residential district, sois 4 to 14, at night.

-Above photo: Suburban houses.
+Above photo: Suburban houses in a new neighborhood.

 Foreigners cannot own land & house, but can only rent or 30-year lease.